August 2018 Income Report

-I have to admit, I’m a little excited to be able to spend that much on ads, because I have a new Chase INK Business Preferred credit card, for which I’ll earn 3x credit card points per dollar spent on Amazon AMS advertising, and other ad platforms (and 80,000 bonus points for signing up).
+I have to admit, I’m a little excited to be able to spend that much on ads, because I have a new Chase INK Business Preferred, which is an advertising credit card with which I’ll earn 3x credit card points per dollar spent on Amazon AMS advertising, and other ad platforms (and 80,000 bonus points for signing up).
 Thanks to the Sell More Books Show podcast for clueing me in on that.
 If earning triple points on ad spend sounds appealing to you, use my referral link, and I’ll earn even more points when you sign up.
 I hope to use these points to do some travel that will help me grow the business, whether that’s to a conference, or to be a guest on some in-person podcasts.

 Unfortunately, I didn’t receive my card until just before September, so none of August’s ad spend is on my Preferred card.
 But it all will be, moving forward.